We LOVE ice cream at our house and Ben & Jerry’s Cherry Garcia is one of our favorites.

 - Return this mixture to the refrigerator for 15 to 30 minutes to chill it down again

 - Transfer the chilled mixture to your ice cream maker.
-Following the manufacturer’s instructions, freeze.
+Freeze following the manufacturer’s instructions.
 Once the ice cream stiffens, or as instructed by the manufacturer, add the chocolate and the cherries.

 - This makes approximately one generous Quart of ice cream